MashoodAli-Official/Advanced-JavaScript-Coursera-Course/README.md

 ### The Switch Statement
 The switch statement is used to perform different actions based on different conditions.
 We can select the one of the many options using switch statement.

+### Object Destructuring
+Object destructuring lets you take values out of an object and put them straight into variables, like unpacking a box neatly.